Translate / Traducir

 This is of a simple design, with a portrait of Chiapan hero and martyr Belisario DomínguezBelisario Domínguez was born in Comitán.
 He studied in San Cristóbal de las Casas and the Sorbonne, Paris, France, where he obtained, on 17 July 1889, the title of Surgeon and Midwife.
 He returned to Mexico and set up his practice in Comitán.
 He was an active member of the Liberal Party in Chiapas, and with the founding of the newspaper El Vate, where he published articles against President Díaz and the Porfirista governor, Rafael Pimentel.
 In 1909 he was elected municipal president of Comitán, and in 1912 was proposed as a candidate for senator, although he preferred to participate in the elections as an alternate for his friend Leopoldo Gout, where they won by a huge margin.

 At the beginning of 1913, he moved to Mexico City, where he witnessed the events of the decena tragíca.
 A few months later, Senator Gout died and Belisario Domínguez took office, and was a constant critic of Huerta, whose regime he consistently opposed.
 On 23 September 1913, he made a coruscating attack on Huerta, which was subsequently published, and is credited with the loss of his life.
-On the night of 7 October he was taken from his hotel room and taken to the cemetery of Xoco, in Coyoacán, where he killed by several bullets.
+On the night of 7 October he was taken from his hotel room and driven to the cemetery of Xoco, in Coyoacán, where he killed by several bullets.
 His executioners buried the naked corpse, and burned the clothes with oil.
 His assassination was a decisive factor in the fall of the regime of Huerta, who a few days later dissolved Congress and imprisoned 90 deputies.

 on the left and the Aztec calendar on the right, reference to the decree and the signatures of José C. Rangel as Secretario General de Gobierno and José P. Casanova as Tesorero General (as laid down in the original decree).